E3SM-Project/polaris/docs/developers_guide/framework/model.md

 ## Making a graph file

-Some polaris test cases take advantage of the fact that the [MPAS-Tools cell culler](http://mpas-dev.github.io/MPAS-Tools/stable/mesh_conversion.html#cell-culler) can produce a graph file as part of the process of culling cells from an MPAS mesh.
-In test cases that do not require cells to be culled, you can call {py:func}`polaris.model_step.make_graph_file()` to produce a graph file from an MPAS mesh file.
+Some polaris tasks take advantage of the fact that the [MPAS-Tools cell culler](http://mpas-dev.github.io/MPAS-Tools/stable/mesh_conversion.html#cell-culler) can produce a graph file as part of the process of culling cells from an MPAS mesh.
+In tasks that do not require cells to be culled, you can call {py:func}`polaris.model_step.make_graph_file()` to produce a graph file from an MPAS mesh file.
 Optionally, you can provide the name of an MPAS field on cells in the mesh file that gives different weight to different cells